iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> Loads quicker than the earlier version, but otherwise inferior.
+Needs to allow more than 30 minutes as a target, also appears to under-record brisk walking.
+Since then it's got worse, seriously under recording active walking.
+And why does it demand an internet connection?<br> :date: __2021-06-26 01:41:52__

+> Would like it if it linked to android or apple devices when not wanting to take your phone out for a walk<br> :date: __2021-06-25 00:13:14__

 > Really surprised there is no settings to account for I'll be pushing a pram!!!
 Breathlessness will happen at slower speed.<br> :date: __2021-06-14 01:14:58__